techcorridorio/techcorridorio.github.io/README.md

   * Client-side JavaScript
   * Bootstrap
   * jQuery
 * Hostable on GitHub Pages  (Need to have dynamic content?
-Pull it from a webservice like GitHub or Meetup.)
+Pull it from a webservice like GitHub or Meetup via client-side JavaScript.)
 * Easily hackable (within 10 minutes of cloning, regardless of your OS!)
 * Easily approachable for beginners